sentientglitch/sentientglitch/README.md

 ☆ hi im ray but u can also call me austin

-☆ @coincaserival is my partner whom i luv smsmsm <33 (the merchandise is taken hands awf ladies!!LMAO)
+☆ @coincaserival is my partner whom i luv smsmsm <33

 ☆ minor (16) - if ur over 18 you can interact if you want